technion/ruby-argon2/README.md

 ```
 These tools will need to be installed manually at this time and will be added to Gemfiles after much further testing.

+## Version 2.2.0
+This version changed the way the build system works to deal with a new version of Rubygems.
+See https://github.com/technion/ruby-argon2/issues/56.

 ## Version 2.0 - Argon 2id
 Version 2.x upwards will now default to the Argon2id hash format.
 This is consistent with current recommendations regarding Argon2 usage.
 It remains capable of verifying existing hashes.